 - Are your marketing activities focused on reaching and engaging your best customers?
 Or do you try to be everything for everyone?

 - Does your brand feel consistent and cohesive everywhere it shows up?
 Would everyone have the same answer to the question: how is your business unique?
 Or do you have employees testing out new messaging and tactics on their own?

 - Is your marketing function led by an experienced marketing leader?
 Or is marketing reporting to a sales leader or founder who doesn’t have the marketing experience to build a strategic plan?

 - Do you have dedicated marketing resources, which may include a mix of both internal staff and external partners (agencies, freelancers, consultants)?
 Or are you trying to pull together a marketing committee of non-marketers?

 - Is your marketing team supported by an adequate marketing budget?
 Or are your growth expectations misaligned with your marketing spend?

 - Have you adopted a growth marketing mindset and considered other ways to grow beyond your own sales channels, including referral networks and channel partners?
 Or have you limited yourself to your own and your employees’ networks?

 If your business is serious about growth and living its brand values, it’s time to adopt strategic marketing.
-Reach out if you’d like to discuss how Authentic Brand helps growing businesses Overcome Random Acts of Marketing® and confidently take the next right step to build revenue.
+Reach out if you’d like to discuss how Authentic helps growing businesses Overcome Random Acts of Marketing® and confidently take the next right step to build revenue.